-Manufacturers shall implement the latest version of the specification (presently MHP 1.1.3 [25] with the relevant extensions defined hereafter) and shall provide timely update patches/updated builds for the installed base.
+Manufacturers shall implement MHP 1.0.3 [22] (MHP 1.1.3 [25] for HD receivers) with the relevant extensions defined hereafter.

 Minimum requirement for both STBs and iDTVs is Interactive Broadcast Profile.
-DVB-HTML support is RECOMMENDED7.
+DVB-HTML support is RECOMMENDED.

 Minimum required graphics capability is 1 HD or SD HGraphicsDevice (front) in conjunction with 1 HD or SD HBackgroundDevice and 1 HD or SD HVideoDevice.